pcaston/OpenPeerPower.github.io/source/_integrations/vacuum.markdown

 ---
 title: Vacuum
-description: Instructions on how to setup and use vacuum's in Home Assistant.
+description: Instructions on how to setup and use vacuum's in Open Peer Power.
 ha_release: 0.51
 ha_domain: vacuum
 ---

-The `vacuum` integration enables the ability to control home cleaning robots within Home Assistant.
+The `vacuum` integration enables the ability to control home cleaning robots within Open Peer Power.

 ## Configuration